 Know your rights when it comes to breath tests in Michigan

-When you apply for a driver’s license in Michigan, you are giving your implied consent to submit to a blood alcohol test when stopped on suspicion of drunk driving.
-If you refuse to take a breath test, you face stringent penalties, including the automatic one-year suspension of your driver’s license, plus points on your license.
+When you apply for a driver’s license in Michigan, you give your implied consent to submit to a breath or blood alcohol test when stopped on suspicion of drunk driving.
+If you refuse to take a breath test or blood test, you face stringent penalties, including the automatic one-year suspension of your driver’s license, plus points on your license.
 The license suspension is actually longer than for first-time OWI with blood alcohol content under .17.

 Protecting your rights

-Barberi Law is a team of experienced OWI defense attorneys that vigorously defends people accused of breath test refusal, OWI and other alcohol-related crimes.
+Barberi Law is a team of experienced OWI defense attorneys that vigorously defends people accused of a breath or blood test refusal, OWI and other alcohol-related crimes.
 We have a comprehensive understanding of the many complex aspects of Michigan drunk driving laws — and the defense techniques that can produce positive outcomes in some cases.
+We regularly attend the latest cutting edge criminal defense seminars focusing on new developments in defending OWI cases.

 Call us at (989) 546-7124 to learn more about our services and how our lawyers may be able to help you.